ahranyu/100_My_Project/8_Service_request/README.md

 **Insight:**

-### 3. What are yearly trend of service requests?
+### 3. What are the yearly trends of service requests?
-- To see yearly trend of service request, I organized dataset as YYYY-MM, then showed as line chart.
-To remove noise and smoother visualization, I applied rolling method.
+- To view trends over time, I aggregated the dataset by YYYY-MM, then removed noise and smoothed visualization by applying rolling window.

 Check my full code  [here](2_Yearly_trend.ipynb)